Do you know anyone backpacking with a toddler?

 However most of them are traveling with children, who are 7, 10, 12 years old or older.
 But today I want to share with you a story of a family, who started their long term backpacking trip across Southeast Asia, when their son was only 3 years old.

 Seven years ago I was living in the capital of Latvia, Riga, and working in a bank.
-I loved to party, travel around Europe and I was active user of couchsurfing.com.
+I loved to party, travel around Europe and at some moment I become active user of couchsurfing.com.
 Through Couchsurfing I met people from all over the world (some of them are still very close friends to me), heard unbelievable stories about fulfilling the dreams, courage and adventure.
 And it changed my life.

 As I was waiting for a train in Copenhagen train station, I saw him and randomly asked for directions.
 We both took the same train and as I was reading my printed e-mail about how to get to my destination he asked if I’m going to Faxe, a town in Denmark, to volunteer.
 I said yes.
 He smiled.
 “You too?!”.
 “Yes,” he replied.
 His name was Valdas and he was Lithuanian, from Klaipeda.
 Only later he told me that we were on the same flight.